-Ironic Echo: This entire storyline is based on this: pretty much every cruelty done by humans to the machines in Part I is paralleled by a similar (and often worse) cruelty by machines towards humans in Part II.
+- Ironic Echo: This entire storyline is based on this: pretty much every cruelty done by humans to the machines in Part I is paralleled by a similar (and often worse) cruelty by machines towards humans in Part II.

 - Iwo Jima Pose: There's a scene where the UN soldiers pull a reverse of this.
 The catch is that by that point, they were losing badly to the Machines.

-- Kick the Son of a Bitch: After all the harm the humans caused the machines, it is not particularly to cheer for them when they brutally slaughter and experiment on the humans in return.
+- Kick the Son of a Bitch: After all the harm the humans caused the machines, it is not particularly hard to cheer for them when they brutally slaughter and experiment on the humans in return.